Post contains affiliate links.

 LEGO the great equalizer.
 From toddlers to man-sized teens, none of my kids can resist the call of LEGO.

 This spring break was nothing, nothing like last year.
-It was cool, damp and rainy the whole time.
-I took Adalia to the airport to head back to New Zealand and we took a trip to the library.
+It was cool, damp, and rainy the whole time.
+I took Iris to the airport to head back to New Zealand and we took a trip to the library.
 The rest of the days were spent at home.

 Enoch was busy doing homework but when I walked through the room he was at the table with the younger boys (my girls were gone or occupied which is the only reason they were not helping with the build).